Charles Buckles Falls: Career

 Falls illustrated many different books for various authors, as well as various magazines and posters.
 During World War I, he was a member of the Society of Illustrators, with whom he produced war propaganda for the Committee on Public Information's Division of Pictorial Publicity.
 Falls illustrated posters throughout the war that promoted military recruitment as well as book drives to benefit soldiers overseas.
 This latter effort can be seen in his poster Books Wanted.

 Books Wanted depicts a soldier carrying a stack of books.
 The caption reads: Books wanted for our men in camp and "over there".
 Take your gifts to the public library.
 This poster was considered to be a success and brought Falls recognition, even though he designed the poster in less than 24 hours.

 In 1923, Falls teamed up with Doubleday editor May Massee to create The ABC Book.
 Falls wrote and illustrated the wood block book.
 It features wood block cuts of various animals that are used to help represent certain letters of the alphabet, and utilizes blue, green, orange, and yellow backgrounds to enhance the black-inked woodcuts.
 This color scheme differs from the earth tone colors that were used by most artists at that time.
 Falls' wood block design is believed to have been inspired by English author William Nicholson's The Square Book of Animals.
 Falls received good reviews for The ABC Book, which was used to show that American authors were able to create work on the same level as their English peers.
 With this success, Falls would go on to illustrate several other children's books.

 While he is most commonly known for his illustrations of posters and books, Falls was also involved in many different art forms.
 He designed fabrics, furniture, and even trade bindings.
 He was also involved in stage design, helping to design scenery and costumes for the American Society of Illustrators, as well as the Palace Theatre and Fifth Avenue Theatre in New York.
+In 1916, two years after election to the Salmagundi Club New York, he was among the 24 artists to participate in the 1914 annual (until 1924) auction of Artists Ceramics Mugs, inaugurated in 1899 to create a Library Fund.
+The mug is in the Permanent Collection of the club.
 In 1914, Falls wrote, directed, and starred in a play called "Perfectly Happy" that performed at the Berkeley Theatre.

 Falls also created designs and illustrations for various magazines, including Vogue, Redbook, Collier's, and Everybody's magazines, as well as various companies such as Dodd, Meade, & Co., Edison & Co., and Marshall Field & Co.

 After the 1930s, Falls began to receive fewer commissions.
 The dramatic, aggressive, and colorful style that had brought him success was no longer considered fashionable in the changing graphic art world.
 Nevertheless, Falls still produced work, such as his books The First 3000 Years and The Story of Christmas.